yisiliu2005/masiv2025/README.md

 ## 🔧 API Endpoints

 ### GET `/api/buildings`
-Returns all 21 buildings in the dataset.
+Returns all buildings in the defined region.

 **Response:**
 ```json